 Method 1: Storing Inside The Theme and Plugin Folder

 This is is the traditional method, and the method most of our users use.
 To locate the Languages folder, follow this path:

 Despite this being the most popular, this method has one downside.
 Whenever users update the theme and the plugin, the whole Theme folder and Plugin Folder are replaced with a new and updated folder, which in turn overwrites their translation files.

-If you choose to store your language files using this method, remember that the file structure is only the language name.
+If you choose to store your language files using this method, remember that the file name represents specific language.
 For example, if the language files are in the Deutsch language, the file names would be de_DE.mo and de_DE.po.

 You can translate default po file with POEdit tool.
 You can see here for more details.

 Method 2: Use WPML with Porto

 WPML is the most popular plugin for multi language support, Porto is fully compatible with WPML.
-Below you will find documentation their team created for using WPML plugin with Porto.
+Below you will find documentation our team created for using WPML plugin with Porto.
 If you’ve purchased WPML and have any questions or issues, please check the links below.